ajsmit/R_courses/content/quantecol/chapters/08-PCA.md

 ## Graphical represenations of ordinations

 Graphical representations of ordination results are called ordination diagrams.
 See David Zelený's [exelent writing on the topic](https://www.davidzeleny.net/anadat-r/doku.php/en:ordiagrams).

+Although many of the examples provided here use the default plot options for the ordination---that rely on base graphics---the plots can also be set up in **ggplot2**.
+This requires some deeper knowledge.
+I provide some examples scattered throughout the course content, but you may also refer to the step-by-step walk throughs provided by [Roeland Kindt](https://rpubs.com/Roeland-KINDT/694016).

 In a PCA ordination diagram (called a biplot, because it plots two *things*, viz. sites as points and envionmental variables as vectors), following the tradition of scatter diagrams in Cartesian coordinate systems, objects are represented as points and variables are displayed as arrows.
 We first use the standard **vegan** `biplot()` function: